 Expert-driven RENCOP of South Ostrobothni

-In South Ostrobothnia, an expert driven RENCOP has been formed in the beginning of 2018 to further renewable energy projects in the area.
-An ambitious topic of micro-CHP with its new technological solutions was chosen in the hopes of making a real change and speeding up energy transition.
+In South Ostrobothnia, an expert driven RENCOP has been formed in the beginning of 2018 to further the development of renewable energy projects in the area.
+An ambitious topic of micro-combined heat and power generation (CHP) with its new technological solutions was chosen in the hopes of making a real change and thus to accelerate the energy transition.
 In addition, the expert-driven RENCOP acts as a catalyst in forming renewable energy projects connected to one of the following: biomass, biogas, solar energy or geothermal energy.
-Discussions on renewable community energy and biomass-based micro-CHP are continuing at the next RENCOP meeting in September.
+Discussions on renewable CE and biomass-based micro-CHP are continuing at the next RENCOP meeting in September 2018.

-Inspired by the Alavus city councils initiative called “Sunny Alavus” (Aurinko-Alavus/2017), in which a certain political group expressed a will for Alavus city to become an exemplary city in the use of solar energy, Thermopolis Ltd. – Energy Agency of South Ostrobothnia teamed up with the Alavus Development organization in the spring of 2018 to further this common goal.
-Interested citizens were invited to a solar energy evenings, held twice in the area.
-Also, awareness on renewable community energy and solar energy was raised by participating on the local fair called “Companies at the Arena” and through an article at the local newspaper.
-At the solar energy evenings the participants were also offered to take part at a common purchase of solar panels.
-A handful of house owners have remained interested in this, offers from the solar panel providers have been asked and soon it will be up to the people themselves, which (if any) offer they want to accept.
+Inspired by the Alavus City Council initiative called “Sunny Alavus” (Aurinko-Alavus/2017), in which a certain political group expressed a will for Alavus city to become an exemplary city in the use of solar energy, Thermopolis Ltd. – Energy Agency of South Ostrobothnia teamed up with the Alavus Development Organization in the spring of 2018 to further this common goal.
+Interested citizens were invited to solar energy evenings which were held twice in the area.
+Also, awareness on renewable CE and solar energy was raised by participating at the local fair called “Companies at the Arena” and through an article in the local newspaper.
+At the solar energy evenings, the participants were also offered to take part in a common purchase of solar panels.
+A handful of house owners have remained interested in this offer, and awaitoffers from the solar panel providers Soon it will be up to the people themselves, which (if any) offer they want to accept.

-In Helsinki, the RENCOP work is focused on stimulating solar electricity projects in the apartment buildings.
-There is high interest in Finland towards solar electricity in the apartment buildings by the housing companies established by the apartment owners (the condominiums), but still very few installations.
-There are nearly 90 000 housing companies in Finland, and over 2.6 million people live in apartment buildings (about 50 % of the households).
+In Helsinki, the RENCOP work is focused on stimulating solar electricity projects throughout apartment buildings.
+There is high interest across Finland by the housing companies established by the apartment owners (the condominiums), towards solar electricity in the apartment buildings.
+However, even with such a high interest, there is still very few installations.
+There are nearly 90 000 housing companies across Finland and over 2.6 million people living in apartment buildings (about 50 % of the households).